GBaumes/capstone-weather-app/README.md

 ```

 Go to: https://openweathermap.org/price
-Sign up and generate a free api key and create a .env file in the root directory of the frontend folder with the following format:
+Sign up and generate a free api key and create a .env.local file in the root directory of the frontend folder with the following format:

 ```
 REACT_APP_API_KEY=YOUR API KEY